sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/sqlquery.png' | prepend: site.baseurl }}" alt="SQL Query" /></p>

 [SQL](https://en.wikipedia.org/wiki/SQL) (Structured Query Language) is the way that many applications request data from a database.
-They can ask simple queries (*i.e.* "give me all records from this table"), queries that match certain conditions (*i.e.*  "give me all records in which this field equals a certain value"), or more complex queries that combine data from two or more tables.
+They can ask simple queries (*i.e.* "give me all records from this dataset"), queries that match certain conditions (*i.e.*  "give me all records in which this field equals a certain value"), or more complex queries that combine data from two or more datasets.

 CartoDB is built on a database called [PostgreSQL](http://www.postgresql.org/), and the geospatial extension called [PostGIS](http://postgis.net/).
-PostGIS allows you to perform geospatial queries such as finding data points within a given radius, the area of polygons in your table, etc. The available queries and documentation can be found on the reference pages of [PostgreSQL](http://www.postgresql.org/docs/9.2/static/reference.html) and [PostGIS](http://postgis.net/docs/manual-2.0/reference.html).
+PostGIS allows you to perform geospatial queries such as finding data points within a given radius, the area of polygons in your dataset, etc. The available queries and documentation can be found on the reference pages of [PostgreSQL](http://www.postgresql.org/docs/9.2/static/reference.html) and [PostGIS](http://postgis.net/docs/manual-2.0/reference.html).

-When you create a visualization and link a table to it, all of the data in that table will be displayed.
+When you create a visualization and link a dataset to it, all of the data in that dataset will be displayed.
 To curate what data is shown, you may write a custom SQL query or use our filter functions.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/filters.png' | prepend: site.baseurl }}" alt="Filters" /></p>